Dalmiro Sáenz: Biography

 Dalmiro Antonio Saenz was born in Buenos Aires, in 1926.
 He began his literary activity early on, and began to publish by his 30s after he traveled during several seasons by ship through Patagonia, he settled there for almost 15 years, where he developed his first storybook: "Seventy Times Seven," which won the prestigious award of Editorial Emecé, and became a bestseller, based in a vision that is violent, erotic, and with solid precepts and moral questions about religion.
 That is what would become the hallmark of Sáenz for several years.
 The critics agree in indicating that a religious axis always passes through the stories of this author; either through one of his characters or as in "Christ Pie", where religiosity is in controversy with the established religion, as opposed to the individual dialogue that the character has with God).

-Later on, he participated in the screenplay adaptation for the big screen of the two stories in "Seventy Times Seven", that were joined to assemble the frame for the homonymous film directed by Leopoldo Torre Nilson (1962).
+Later on, he participated in the screenplay adaptation for the big screen of the two stories in "Seventy Times Seven", that were joined to assemble the frame for the homonymous film directed by Leopoldo Torre Nilsson (1962).

 After this onset, Sáenz won the Award of Life magazine in Spanish, in 1963, with his storybook "No".

 The same year, he won the award Argentores by the Sociedad Argentina de Autores with "Thirty Thirty", a tale raised in the manner of an American western, but located in Patagonia.

 In 1964 he published in the Editorial Emecé The Necessary Sin, a novel that was later adapted to create the script for the film version, called Nobody heard Cecilio Fuentes scream directed by Fernando Siro, and winner of the Silver Shell (Concha de Plata) in the International Film Festival of San Sebastian, Spain (1965).
 Then he began to write plays and very soon he was awarded the prize “Casa de las Américas”, in Cuba in 1966, with Hip Hip Ufa, published by Editorial Emecé, and was adapted to create the script for the film version with the title Ufa con el sexo (1968) under the direction of Rodolfo Kuhn.
 Then he worked again in its adaptation with Pablo Silva, for the well-known play "Sex, Lies and Money" (Bs As.
 2002/3).